Seeed-Studio/wiki-documents/docs/Quantum-Mini-Linux-Development-Kit.md

 Now, plug the MicroSD card to the MicroSD Slot of the Atom-N and **plug in the USB Type-C for power (USB Serial direction)**.

 And now you can open the USB serial using any type of Serial software from your PC!
-You should be able system status LED starts to blink on the **Quark-N**(SoC) and messages are printed to the Serial.
+You should be able system status LED starts to blink on the **Quark-N**(SoM) and messages are printed to the Serial.

 <div align=center><img src="https://files.seeedstudio.com/wiki/Quantum-Mini-Linux-Dev-Kit/bootup-n.png"/></div>